How to Apply

 Admission decisions are communicated to applicants using the online application system.
 A decision for admission notice will be emailed to you once your application is carefully evaluated by the department’s admission committee and authenticated by Graduate School Admissions Office.
 You can expect a decision by late March for fall admission and by mid-October for spring admission.

-This statement should describe your GIS research interests and career goals, professional and research experience, why the MGIS program is a good fit for you, and other relevant background information including any extenuating circumstances (e.g., below 3.0 cumulative grade point average); it should not exceed two pages.
-The MGIS program only requires one statement.
+This statement should describe your GIS research interests and career goals, professional and research experience, why the MGIS program is a good fit for you, and other relevant background information including any extenuating circumstances (e.g., below 3.0 cumulative grade point average) or diversity insights; it should not exceed two pages.
+The MGIS program only requires one statement, however, you have the option of submitting separate diversity or extenuating circumstances statements.

 Unofficial transcripts or academic records should be provided directly to the online application.
 Please do not mail in paper copies of your transcripts; there is no need for official transcripts or academic records for initial review.
 See the Graduate School's application instructions for more information.
 If you are admitted, the University will request official copies.